Andon (manufacturing)

 In manufacturing, andon (アンドン or あんどん or 行灯) is a system which notifies managerial, maintenance, and other workers of a quality or process problem.
 The alert can be activated manually by a worker using a pullcord or button or may be activated automatically by the production equipment itself.
 The system may include a means to pause production so the issue can be corrected.
 Some modern alert systems incorporate audio alarms, text, or other displays; stack lights are among the most commonly used.

 “Andon” is a loanword from Japanese, originally meaning paper lantern; Japanese manufacturers began its quality-control usage.

 Details

 An andon system is one of the principal elements of the Jidoka quality control method pioneered by Toyota as part of the Toyota Production System and therefore now part of the lean production approach.

+The andon cord is commonly understood as a single-pull system used to stop the production line immediately when a problem arises.
+However, at Toyota—where the concept originated—the process is more nuanced.
+Toyota’s traditional andon system often involves two distinct pulls: the first pull serves as a request for help, alerting the team leader without stopping the line.
+This gives the leader time to assess and resolve the issue.
+If the issue can be resolved, a second pull is made, which keeps the line moving along.
+Otherwise, the line will stop.